A Thoughtfully Curated Selection of Global Textiles & Soft Goods

 You can also purchase from a much larger selection of my textiles and order custom pillows at Morrisseyfabric.etsy.com

 When trends in our lifestyle become machine-oriented, or recently, tech-oriented, it’s human nature to seek out hand crafted items to soften our lifestyle and keep us grounded.
 Unique textiles such as Vintage Chinese Batik Indigo, African indigo, Mexican Otomi embroideries, and mud cloth are a welcome compliment to the high-tech lifestyles we lead.
 We find comfort in the hand-made qualities of these textiles.

 African Mud Cloth & Indigo

-A few words: African Indigos & mud cloth are rustic cotton strip cloth fabrics that have been known to many a textile collector for the past century.
+African Indigo & mud cloth are rustic cotton strip cloth textiles that have been known to many a textile collector for the past century.
 This hand-crafted fabric comprised of narrow strips of cotton cloth has seen a recent surge in popularity due to the hand-loomed and hand-dyed nature of the fabric.
-In addition, most of these vintage pieces have a lovely rustic appeal.
 African indigo pieces are not really defined as mud cloth, but the two terms have become synonymous as shoppers have interchanged the words.

 Boho Style Fabrics & Accessories

 Boho, short for Bohemian, has become a major lifestyle trend.
-It continues to gain momentum due to the relaxed contrast it provides our busy high tech lives.
+It continues as a significant trend due to the relaxed contrast it provides our busy high tech lives.
 Boho style incorporates the full range of vintage textiles found in my shop.
-Mixing multiple global fabrics gives a room or outfit character and history.
+Mixing multiple global fabrics adds character and history.
 The nice thing about Boho-style is that anything goes.
 It's all about creating your own unique take on the look.

 Choosing Your Fabric